 Pairwise Normalization: A Neuroeconomic Theory of Multi-Attribute Choice

-We present a theory of multi-attribute choice based on a notion of pairwise, attribute-level comparisons through (divisive) normalization — a form of relative value encoding observed in neural processing across sensory modalities and in species ranging from honeybees to humans.
-The model uniquely captures a broad range of context-dependent behaviors that are commonly reported in the experimental literature, while also providing a proposed neurobiological basis for some classic microeconomic preference representations.
+We present a theory of multi-attribute choice founded in the neuroscience of perception.
+Ac- cording to our theory, valuation is formed through a series of pairwise, attribute-level comparisons implemented by (divisive) normalization — a normatively-grounded form of relative value cod- ing observed across sensory modalities and in species ranging from honeybees to humans.
+As we demonstrate, “pairwise normalization” captures a broad range of behavioral regularities, in- cluding the compromise and asymmetric dominance effects, the diversification bias in allocation decisions, and majority-rule preference cycles (among several others).
+The model also offers a po- tential neurobiological foundation for Cobb-Douglas preferences and other classic microeconomic preference representations.

 Suggested Citation: Suggested Citation